kamran-ansari56/kamran-ansari56/README.md

-I'm Kamran Ansari, a Data Whisperer who believes that every dataset holds a hidden story and I'm on a mission to turn numbers into narratives that drive business decisions.
+**Hi, I’m Kamran Ansari

-With 8+ years of diverse experience across the Travel, Education, Construction, and Technology industries, I've mastered the art of blending business acumen with technical wizardry.
+**

-My career journey began in the travel industry, but my passion for data storytelling and informed decision-making led me to transition into the Data Analytics field.
-Along the way, I have upskilled myself in Data Analysis, Machine Learning, and Predictive Modelling blending business acumen with technical expertise.
+I’m a Data Whisperer who believes every dataset hides a story waiting to be told.
+With over 8 years of experience across Travel, Education, Construction, and Technology, I’ve learned how to blend business acumen with data science to turn numbers into decisions that matter.

-What Do I Do?
+**What Do I Do?
-💪 I don't just analyze data I craft stories that empower businesses to take action.
+**
-🔍 I find hidden patterns in messy datasets and turn them into valuable insights.
+- Craft data stories that empower businesses to take action
-🤖 I design Machine Learning models that predict the future and unlock business potential.
+- Discover hidden patterns in complex datasets and turn them into insights
-📊 I create dynamic dashboards in Power BI that help businesses see what their eyes can't.
+- Build machine learning models that predict outcomes and unlock opportunities
-⏳ I automate manual reporting processes, giving teams more time to focus on what truly matters making data-backed decisions.
+- Design Power BI dashboards (PL-300 certified) that drive visibility and performance
-✅ Translate complex data into simple, actionable stories
+- Automate reporting processes to free teams for decision-making

-My Superpowers
+**Core Skills?
-🧙‍♂️ Power BI Jedi (Certified PL-300)
+**
-📊 SQL Sorcerer
+- Power BI, SQL, Python
-🐍 Python Data Wizard
+- Machine Learning & Predictive Modeling
-🔍 Data Cleaning Ninja
+- Data Cleaning & Transformation
-🧠 Machine Learning Enthusiast
+- Business Performance Optimization

-📈 Predictive Analytics
+**Selected Achievements
-💪 Business Performance Optimization
+**

-Achievements
+- Designed automated dashboards that reduced manual reporting by 50%
-🏅 Designed multiple Power BI dashboards for sales, inventory, and performance tracking reducing manual reporting workload by 50%
+- Identified KPIs enabling companies to measure performance effectively
-🏅 Identified KPIs for various businesses, helping companies measure performance and make data-informed decisions 🏅 Automated manual reporting tasks, reducing the reporting cycle from days to minutes
+- Streamlined reporting cycles from days to minutes through automation

-Why Data?
+**Why Data?
-Because Data-Informed > Data-Driven 🚀
+**
-I'm not here just to crunch numbers.
-I'm here to uncover the story behind the numbers stories that are relatable, and actionable, and help businesses make smarter decisions.
+Because being data-informed is more powerful than just being data-driven.
+Numbers alone don’t drive change—the stories behind them do.
+My mission is to uncover those stories and turn them into actionable strategies for businesses.

-What's Next?
+**What's Next?
-I'm on a mission to master Data Science and Machine Learning combining technical skills with business insights to help companies make informed, data-backed decisions.
+**
-I'm open to collaborations, projects, and new opportunities where I can make an impact with data storytelling and predictive analytics.
+I’m focused on deepening my expertise in Data Science and Machine Learning, combining technical skills with business insights to create scalable impact.
+I’m open to collaborations, projects, and opportunities where data storytelling can shape better decisions.

 Let's connect and turn Data into Decisions!
-📧 kamran.ansari56.ka@gmail.com
+**📧 kamran.ansari56.ka@gmail.com**